valeriux/SEI-Project-04/README.md

 ## Future enhancements

-* Add an endpoint in the Home page to generate a Random dog.
+* Add a shopping cart.
-* Implement a search to show a list of similar dog names.
+* Add comments to products.